 Because of your employment and role in the School of Medicine, you have been entrusted by this organization or by other organizations to work with collections of sensitive information.
 It is your personal responsibility to take necessary precautions to keep that information confidential and secure when it is in your possession.

 What precautions are necessary to protect sensitive information on portable devices?

-Portable devices such as laptop or notebook computers and PDAs are easily lost or stolen.
+Portable devices such as laptop or notebook computers and SmartPhones are easily lost or stolen.
 Portable devices containing sensitive information must remain under your control at all times.
-Each of these devices must at the very least be protected by a complex password supplied during device power-up, restart or awakening from hibernation.
+All portable devices must have a complex password and be encrypted.
+Contact the Help Desk (6-3998) for assistance with encryption.